sweisss/sweisss.github.io/index.md

 - Percent hydrogen recovery

 The program then calculates the ideal membrane area along with other output data points.
-It also uses matplotlib to graph the area and the percent of hydrogen recovery.
+It also uses Matplotlib to graph the area and the percent of hydrogen recovery.

 ### MoleMapper
 A program to find equilibrium composition by direct minimization of Gibbs free energy,